alessandromr/wordpress-terraform-aws/README.md

     terraform destroy --var-file=terraform.prod.tfvars
 ```

 During the destroy phase of the `cluster` stack, is necessary to terminate ASG instances manually.
 With Protection from scale-in enabled Terraform and the ASG will not terminate the instance automatically.
-This behavior is expected and a manual action is necessary.
+This behavior is expected and manual action is required.
 The manual action can be replaced with a local-exec during the destroy phase, but I consider it risky.
 My advice is to terminate instances when terraform will start destroying `aws_ecs_cluster.ecs_wordpress`.

 ## Missing Points

 1. Deployment or ARM architectures
-2. Reduce WordPress image size
-3. Custom domain and SSL
+2. Custom domain and SSL
-4. Static assets with S3
+3. Static assets with S3
-5. Monitoring and Alerting
+4. Monitoring and Alerting
-6. Backup and restore (EFS)
+5. Backup and restore (EFS)
-7. Better NGINX configuration
+6. Better NGINX configuration
-8. Autoscaling Elasticache replication nodes
+7. Autoscaling Elasticache replication nodes